Unplugged Lesson

 Put your hands together and say the complete rule clearly: IF the Cow is said, THEN you must Moo!

-This is the most basic rule a computer knows.
-We are making their brains follow the rule perfectly, just like a robot.
+This is one of the most important rules a computer knows.
+We are making the same type of decisions with this song, just like a robot.

 Remind them that the rule is the same: the transport is the IF, and the sound is the THEN.